As a matter of fact, 90% of people use WordPress only for blogs and websites.

 Tired of using Trello, Asana or messy Excel sheets for project management purposes?
 WordPress platform can be used for it very easily and effectively.
 Here is a list of 5 most useful project management plugins.

 Invoicing is an important process for every company but it may be very unpleasant for freelancers who don’t know how the system works and don’t have time to waste on administrative tasks.
 With some easy plugins you can set up really great invoicing system through WordPress dashboard.
 This way all the invoices are stored, sent out and kept in one place and you can keep your eye on financials.
-WP-Invoice is the best plugin for that with several customization options.
+WP-Invoice is the best plugin for that with several customisation options.

 42) Online book